 The Gecko clacker is made up of wooden slats connected by cords which clack against each other in a coordinated wave when controlled by one or both handles.
 It's a twist on the traditional Japanese kokiriko or binsasara where many slats are arranged in a big horseshoe shape with handles on each end.

-Hollowed out coconut shells have been the traditional clip clop foley (sound) effect used to mimick horse hooves in early theater and radio, then film and television long before the silliness of the famous scenes in Monty Python and the Holy Grail.
+Hollowed out coconut shells have been the traditional clip clop foley (sound) effect used to mimic horse hooves in early theater and radio, then film and television long before the silliness of the famous scenes in Monty Python and the Holy Grail.
 We've had them around for years.
 When we had a cowboy/old-time country/fiddle band, Irma's sister became our expert coconut player on songs when we needed a horse.
 We had great fun teasing that if a beat was missed, our dancing pony had stumbled.

 Vibraslap & Claves